philippslang/tensor_permeability/README.md

 ### Example

-For the FRACS2000 model (Matthaei et al., 2005), an settings file like this
+For the FRACS2000 model (Matthaei et al., 2005), a settings file that configures two sets of fractures looks like this:

 		{
 			"model":{